• Automatic Recording

 With so much of people’s days being devoted to meetings, leaders in almost every organization have begun looking for ways to relieve the strain meetings can put on productivity, and reap more of the benefits that real-time collaboration and meetings have to offer.

-As it turns out, there’s a simple solution to this challenge that several Fortune 500 companies have already discovered: record all your company’s meetings.
+As it turns out, there’s a simple solution to this challenge that several Fortune 500 companies have already discovered: record all your company’s meetings using video recording software.

 By recording meetings, you can turn the conversations your employees are already having — whether in conference rooms or on video calls — into valuable information resources that minimize the time meetings take away from your employees and maximize the impact meetings can have on your bottom line.